Materials Research Laboratory

 - Conduct department or campus specified lab inspections for assigned operating areas and participate in reviews of non-assigned areas as requested.

 - Assume additional responsibilities to promote the unit's mission as needed.

-- Three years of instructional/training experience delivering technical information.
+- One year of instructional/training experience delivering technical information in core facilities laboratories.

 - Excellent oral and written communication skills.

 - Hands-on experience with a cryo-TEM system such as the Glacios or Krios systems from ThermoFisher, and the JEOL 2100 TEM or equivalent systems.

 - Experience with single particle analysis, cryo-electron tomography and general molecular structure of soft and biological systems.